179th Infantry Regiment (United States): Spanish-American War

 Volunteers and militiamen from the Arizona and New Mexico territories were consolidated to form the 1st Regiment, Territorial Volunteer Infantry, United States Volunteers, and were mustered into federal service from 4–23 July 1898.
 The regiment was mustered out of federal service from 11–15 February 1899 at Albany, Georgia.
 The former 1st Infantry Regiment, Oklahoma National Guard, was reorganized in 1899 as the 1st Regiment of Infantry, with headquarters at Guthrie.

 Mexican border and World War I

 The 1st Infantry Regiment was mustered into federal service on 27 June 1916 for service during the Pancho Villa Expedition, and mustered out of federal service on 1 March 1917 at Fort Sill, Oklahoma.
-It was called into federal service pn 31 March 1917, and drafted into federal service on 5 August 1917.
+It was called into federal service on 31 March 1917, and drafted into federal service on 5 August 1917.
 The regiment was consolidated on 15 October 1917 with the 7th Infantry, Texas National Guard, and the consolidated unit was redesignated as the 142nd Infantry, an element of the 36th Division.